Laxmi02-ux/analytics-assistan/README.md

 - Add month-over-month growth rate as another KPI card.
 - Deploy it (e.g., Render or Railway) so you have a live link to share.

-## Explaining this project in an interview (STAR method)

-- **Situation/Task**: Business managers often need to dig through spreadsheets or wait on analysts to get simple metrics like revenue trends or ROI.
-- **Action**: Built a conversational analytics tool — a Flask backend that parses natural-language questions, queries a SQL database for the relevant metrics, computes financial ratios (Gross Profit Margin, ROI), and runs a scikit-learn linear regression for forecasting.
-The frontend renders results as interactive Chart.js visualizations alongside KPI summary cards.
-- **Result**: A working prototype that ties together your business/finance background (the *what* — which metrics matter) with a full-stack technical implementation (the *how* — Flask, SQL, pandas, scikit-learn, JS).
+  background (the *what* — which metrics matter) with a full-stack technical implementation (the *how* — Flask, SQL, pandas, scikit-learn, JS).